sarahliz24/SMARA-Cancer-Support/README.md

     <img src="documentation/footer-readme.png">
 </details>

 The footer is present at the bottom of each of the four site pages.
-It has icon-based links for the two social media sites that are active for the group, so that the user is aware of what social media sites are active for the group (and they can visit these and follow the sites to stay connected or get up-to-date information on group events etc), and also a link to the medical centre where the group's services are based, so the user can see the group is aligned to an established medical facility (helping to engender trust in the site).
+It has icon-based links for the two social media sites that are active for the group, so that the user is aware of what social media sites are in use for the group.
+The user can visit these linked sites and follow the sites to stay connected or get up-to-date information on group events.
+There is also a link to the medical centre where the group's services are based, so the user can see the group is aligned to an established medical facility (helping to engender trust in the site, and reinforce the groups location).
+Hover text is added to each icon to make it clear before selecting the icon what it's purpose is to the user.
+On mouse hover, each icon changes colour, to make it clear which icon is about to be selected.

 ## 5. About Page

 The about page is split into two sections:

-a.
-Who are we
- This section explains who set up the group, and who is involved in running it.
-This helps the user to understand that the group is run by local people (engendering trust) and also shows that both lay people and professionals help to run it (demonstrating that the user can find both peer and professional support from the group).
-A picture of some of the group volunteers <!--imaginary group members??-->, photographed in the medical facility lobby, is included, as this helps the user to visualise the group members, and understand that they appear both local (i.e. not an international organisation) and approachable looking.

 <details><summary>About - Who we are</summary>
     <img src="documentation/about-whoweare-readme.png">
 </details>

+### Who are we
+ This section explains who set up the group, and who is involved in running it.
+This helps the user to understand that the group is run by local people (engendering trust) and also shows that both lay people and professionals help to run it (demonstrating that the user can find both peer and professional support from the group).
+A stock image intended to show some of the group volunteers, photographed in the medical facility lobby, is included.
+This helps the user to visualise the group members, and understand that they are local (i.e. not an international organisation), approachable and professional.
+This image would be replaced with an image of actual group members if the site were to go live.

+ <details><summary>About - Who we serve</summary>
+    <img src="documentation/about-whereweserve-readme.png">
+</details>

-b.
-Who we serve
+### Who do we serve
 This section clearly explains the catchment area for the groups users.
 It defines where the group is based (i.e. a local medical facility), giving the group credibility.
-It also offers advice to page visitors who reside outside of the catchment area on alternate places to seek assistance, meaning the page is of use to a visitor even if they do not fall into the relevant catchment area.
-A hyperlink is included to the reccomended alterante site, to assit the user to find the help they need without having to leave the site.
-A hyperlink is added to the medical facility mentioned within the text to allow the user to visit the centres website, opening in a new page, meaning the user does not have to leave the site to find out more about the medical centre.
+It also offers advice to visitors who reside outside of the catchment area on alternate places to seek assistance, meaning the page is of use to a visitor even if they do not fall into the relevant catchment area.
+A hyperlink is included to the recommended alternate site, to assist the user to find the help they need without having to leave the site.
+A hyperlink is added to the medical facility mentioned within the text to allow the user to visit the medical centre website, opening in a new page (meaning the user does not have to leave the site to find out more about the medical centre).
 A map is included in this section, showing the location of the SMARA offices (at the medical centre), allowing the user to easily visualise where on-site services are based.

- <details><summary>About - Who we serve</summary>
-    <img src="documentation/about-whereweserve-readme.png">
-</details>

 ## 6. Resources Page